shanin11/Week-4-assignment-/README.md

 The differences in echo shape between sea ice and lead can be explained by basic radar physics.
 A radar altimeter sends a microwave pulse towards the Earth's surface.
 The pulse reflects off either sea ice or open water (lead) and returns to the satellite, which records the returned signal as a waveform (echo).
 ### Echo Shape and Averages
-The plots of all the echoes, sea ice cluser echoes and lead echoes are shown below.
+The plots of all the echoes, sea ice cluster echoes and lead echoes are shown below.
 ![echoes](all_echos.png)
 ![Sea](sea_ice_clusters_echos.png)
 ![lead](lead_clusters_echos.png)